 June 29, 2016

 Illinois Domestic Violence Act update / possible amendment.
-House Bill 6109 has passed both house of the Illinois legislature and has now been sent to the Governor.
-It signed, it would authorize the Illinois Supreme Court to adopt rules to establish a pilot program for electronic filing of petitions for temporary orders of protection and the issuance of those orders by audio-visual means.
-Its intent is to accommodate litigants for whom attendance in court would be an undue hardship or risk harm to them.
+House Bill 6109 has passed both houses of the Illinois legislature and has now been sent to the Governor.
+If signed, it would authorize the Illinois Supreme Court to adopt rules to establish a pilot program for electronic filing of petitions for temporary orders of protection and the issuance of those orders by audio-visual means.
+Its intent is to accommodate litigants for whom attendance in court would be an undue hardship or risk of harm to them.

 May 3, 2016

 A new case handed down by the Illinois Court of Appeals demonstrates (again) why everyone needs legal counsel in a divorce and that they should carefully consider any agreements.
 The parties were originally married for 28 years, divorced, and later remarried.
 The wife filed for divorce a 2nd time after only 6 months.
-In the 2nd divorce, the husband agreed to include the terms of “postnuptial agreement” the parties had previously signed.
-5 months later, he filed motion to vacate judgment, arguing that parties’ postnuptial agreement was unconscionable.
+In the 2nd divorce, the husband agreed to include the terms of a “postnuptial agreement” the parties had previously signed.
+5 months later, he filed a motion to vacate the judgment, arguing that the parties’ postnuptial agreement was unconscionable.
 In the agreement, the husband had agreed to permanent maintenance.
-The Appeals Court denied the husband’s request, rejecting his claim that he felt “pressured” to sign agreement to save his marriage or to avoid losing custody of parties’ child.
-The Court held that the agreement was “not substantively unconscionable” and that although the permanent maintenance provision was very favorable to wife after only 6 months, the husband received several valuable assets that he might not have received had the case been litigated.
+The Appeals Court denied the husband’s request, rejecting his claim that he felt “pressured” to sign an agreement to save his marriage or to avoid losing custody of the parties’ child.
+The Court held that the agreement was “not substantively unconscionable” and that although the permanent maintenance provision was very favorable to the wife after only 6 months, the husband received several valuable assets that he might not have received had the case been litigated.
 In re Marriage of Labuz, 2016 IL App (3d) 140990 (May 3, 2016)

 April 8, 2016

 Are the proceeds from a wrongful death lawsuit subject to child support?
 Yes.
 In a case just handed down by the Illinois Court of Appeals In Re Marriage of Fortner), the Court held that the proceeds from such a lawsuit received by the husband (from his own father’s death), increased the husband’s financial resources, and thus was a “material change in circumstances” justifying a one-time upward deviation from guideline amount of child support.
 The court stated that the proceeds from the lawsuit constitute “income”.
-In light of broad, inclusive definition of income in Dissolution Act, damages for pain and suffering, disability, and emotional grief and loss from wrongful death settlement are income for purposes of child support.
+In light of the broad, inclusive definition of income in the Dissolution Act, damages for pain and suffering, disability, and emotional grief and loss from wrongful death settlement are income for purposes of child support.

 February 16, 2016